Boulder Opal Oval Cabochon Australian Boulder nr.15 media thumbnails

 What is boulder opal and how does it differ from black opal?

-Boulder opal has an opal vein inseparably attached to its ferruginous sandstone (ironstone) matrix.
+Boulder opal has the opal vein inseparably adhered to its ferruginous sandstone (ironstone) matrix.
 It is mined in Queensland, and the 23.75 ct of this piece includes both the opal and the host rock.
-Black opal from Lightning Ridge is solid opal without a matrix, with a dark base characteristic of opal.
-Boulder has a more variable base (it can be dark due to the matrix, or with variations in earthy tones).
+Black opal from Lightning Ridge is solid opal without matrix, with the opal's own dark body tone.

 Does the 23.75 carat weight include only the opal or also the matrix?

-The weight includes opal and matrix together, as in boulder opal, both are inseparable.
+The weight includes both opal and matrix together, as in boulder opal they are inseparable.
 The pure opal represents the iridescent portion of the piece; the rest corresponds to the ferruginous sandstone.
-This is standard in the commercialization of boulder opal: the carat weight always includes the matrix.
+This is standard in the marketing of boulder opal: the carat weight always includes the matrix.

-Note: The meanings of crystals are spiritual supports, they do not replace medical prescriptions.
+Note: The meanings of crystals are spiritual supports and do not substitute medical prescriptions.